aflueckiger/KED2022/materials/installation_guide.md

 # Introduction

-This guide aims to ease a correct set up of the development environment for Windows 10 and macOS.
-Depending on your operating system, you have to install additional components to be able to program in Python and perform common data wrangling tasks in the command-line.
-Moreover, the proposed installation strikes a good balance between cross-platform usage of the tools and relative simplicity (e.g., no virtual environments in Python).
+This guide aims to ease setting up your development environment for Windows 10 and macOS.
+Depending on your operating system, you have to install additional components to program in Python and perform common data wrangling tasks in the command-line.
 The instructions cover the installation of the following components:

-- Python 3.8 with Anaconda Platform (programming language)
+- Python 3.8
+- VS Code Editor
+- various Bash tools
 - Tesseract (Optical Character Recognition)
-- various Bash tools
-- Text editor Atom

-Be aware that the installation and setup of software is sometimes more difficult and poorer documented than its usage.
+The proposed installation strikes a good balance between relative simplicity (e.g., no virtual environments in Python) and cross-platform usage of the tools.
+Be aware that the installation and setup of software are sometimes more difficult and poorer documented than its usage.
 Beyond potential problems during the installation, there are also different ways to set up the development environment.

-The easiest way to install Python 3 is via the Anaconda platform, which provides common packages used in Data Science out of the box.
-We write Python code using the [JupyterLab](https://jupyter.org/)[^jupyter] which runs as a web-application in any browser.
-It is a lightweight editor commonly used in research as it allows for an immediate execution of code and showing the output next to the code that created it.
+We write Python code using the VS Code.
+Although lightweight, it is a fully-fledged integrated development environment (IDE) supporting all major operating systems and many programming languages.
+Other than competing editors, it doesn't require much configuration and, out-of-the-box, it comes with indispensable features like auto-completion, code formatting, linting (error flagging) and debugging.
+In VS Code, you can even open and run [Jupyter Notebooks](https://jupyter.org/) to perform interactive data science showing the output next to the code that created it.

-Before you proceed with the installation, back up your files[^backup] and make sure that your computer fulfill the following two requirements:
+Before you proceed with the installation, back up your files[^backup] and make sure that your computer fulfils the following two requirements:

-- run the most current version of your operating system (Win10, macOS).
+- runs the most current version of your operating system (Windows, macOS).
 If not, update your system.
-- has at least 15 GB free disk space.
+- has at least 15 GB of free disk space.

-Keep in mind that there is *no* feedback in the command-line unless there is an issue.
-At first, the lack of feedback after a successful action may be confusing as it counters the general experience when working with graphical interfaces.
-Nevertheless, the lack of feedback just means the command was executed accordingly; thus, there is no need to bother you with further messages.
+Keep in mind that you will not get *any* feedback in the command-line unless there is an issue.
+At first, the lack of feedback after a successful action may be confusing as it runs counter the general experience when working with graphical interfaces.
+However, the lack of feedback just means the command was executed as expected; thus, there is no need to bother you with further messages.

 Let me know if you are struggling with any of the steps.

-[^jupyter]: JupyterLab is the success of the well-established Jupyter Notebook providing additional features
 [^backup]: "Better save than sorry."
-Backing up files is a must and may save you tears as a computer is a delicate piece of hardware that does not live forever and sometimes its user are messing up files or software.
-In these cases, you just want go back one step.
+Backing up files is a must and may save you tears as a computer is a delicate piece of hardware that does not live forever.
+Moreover, users are also prone to mess up files or software at any point.
+In these cases, you just want to go back one step and restore your data.

 # Installation Guide for macOS

-## Text Editor

-- When you are still using the standard text editor on your system (or none editor at all), install the `Atom` editor.
-Download and install the installation files from the official website https://atom.io/.

 ## Install Development Environment Xcode

 Xcode is an integrated development environment (IDE) comprising various software development tools for macOS.
-Among other things, the installation of Xcode is a requirement for the subsequent installation of the package manager Homebrew.
-To check if you have Xcode already installed, you need the command-line.
+The installation of Xcode is a requirement for the subsequent installation of the package manager Homebrew.
+To check if you have Xcode already installed, you need the command-line called Terminal on your macOS.

 1. Open a Terminal to get a command-line interface.
 When you cannot find the application in your system tray, press the `command` and `spacebar` keys to search and type `Terminal` to search for it.
-2. To check if you have installed Xcode already, type your in the Terminal window:
+2. To check if you have installed Xcode already, type the following in the Terminal window:
    ```bash
     xcode-select -p
    ```

-3. If you receive the following output, then Xcode is installed:
+3. When you get the following output, Xcode is already installed:
     `/Library/Developer/CommandLineTools`.
-   If you see an error, then install [Xcode from the App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12&ign-mpt=uo%3D2) via your web browser and accept the default options.
+   If you see an error, then install [Xcode from the App Store](https://apps.apple.com/us/app/xcode/id497799835?ign-mpt=uo%3D2&mt=12) via your web browser and accept the default options.
 4. Once Xcode is installed, return to your Terminal window.
-Next, you’ll need to install Xcode’s separate Command Line Tools app, which you can do by typing:
+Next, you’ll need to install Xcode's separate Command Line Tools app, which you can do by running:
    ```bash
     xcode-select --install
    ```
 5. At this point, Xcode and its Command Line Tools app are fully installed, and we are ready to install the package manager Homebrew.

 Source: [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-macos)

 ## Install Package Manager Homebrew

+Homebrew is a powerful package manager for macOS systems.
+With Homebrew, you can easily install programms using the Terminal.

-1. To install Homebrew, type the following command into your Terminal window.
+1. To install Homebrew, type the following command into your Terminal window:

    ```bash
    /bin/bash -c "$(curl -fsSL \